chriscorwin/hidden-city/chapter-001.md

 # Hidden City

-"We jump through it.
-I think."
+"We jump through it. ...I think."

 She looked at me like D: , jumped into the hole, and disappeared into the city below.